 The Japan Rail Pass is a flexible transportation pass used for navigating Japan.
 Similar to the Eurail pass in Europe, it turns expensive bullet trains into budget-friendly modes of transportation.
 You honestly can't visit Japan without one.

 If you are looking for a good TEFL class, check out I-to-I. They run online courses, are cheaper than their competition, widely recognized, and will help you find a job.
-I recommend them over any other company if you are looking to get a TEFL.
+We recommend them over any other company if you are looking to get a TEFL certification.

-Looking to beak into travel?
-I've created an online travel media school to teach you the skills you need to succeed in the digital travel space.
-These have a step-by-step courses that features monthly webinars, teacher feedback, and tons of expert interviews and guest lecturers!
+Looking to break into travel?
+Nomadic Matt's created an online travel media school to teach you the skills you need to succeed in the digital travel space.
+These have a step-by-step courses that feature monthly webinars, teacher feedback, and tons of expert interviews and guest lecturers!

-Hostgator is my favorite hosting company and great for bloggers just starting out.
-Their prices are cheap and their servers stay on and I enjoy their customer service.
-I still host a few sites on them!
-If you're looking for a reliable hosting company, I recommend them.
+Hostgator is our favorite hosting company and great for bloggers just starting out.
+Their prices are cheap and their servers stay on and we enjoy their customer service.
+We host a few sites on them!
+If you're looking for a reliable hosting company, we recommend them.

-I've been using Convertkit to send all my emails for years.
-They have a easy to use interface, let you set up autoresponders, create tags, and have stellar customer service!
+I've been using Convertkit to send all of our emails for years.
+They have an easy to use interface, let you set up autoresponders, create tags, and have stellar customer service!
 If you are looking for an easy to use, straight forward email provider, this is the best one to use.